Colorado Rockies: Controversies

 On June 1, 2006, USA Today reported that Rockies management, including manager Clint Hurdle, had instituted an explicitly Christian code of conduct for the team's players, banning men's magazines (such as Maxim and Playboy) and sexually explicit music from the team's clubhouse.
 The article sparked controversy, and soon-after The Denver Post published an article featuring many Rockies players contesting the claims made in the USA Today article.
 Former Rockies pitcher Jason Jennings said: "[The article in USA Today] was just bad.
 I am not happy at all.
-Some of the best teammates I have ever had are the furthest thing from Christian", Jennings said.
+Some of the best teammates I have ever had are the furthest thing from Christian," Jennings said.
 "You don't have to be a Christian to have good character.
 They can be separate.
 [The article] was misleading."

 On October 17, 2007, a week before the first game of the 2007 World Series against the Boston Red Sox, the Colorado Rockies announced that tickets were to be available to the general public via online sales only, despite prior arrangements to sell the tickets at local retail outlets.
 Five days later on October 22, California-based ticket vendor Paciolan, Inc., the sole contractor authorized by the Colorado Rockies to distribute tickets, was forced to suspend sales after less than an hour due to an overwhelming number of attempts to purchase tickets.
-An official release from the baseball organization claimed that they were the victims of a denial of service attack.
+An official statement from the Rockies claimed that they were the victims of a denial of service attack.
 These claims, however, were unsubstantiated and neither the Rockies nor Paciolan have sought investigation into the matter.
 The United States Federal Bureau of Investigation started its own investigation into the claims.
 Ticket sales resumed the next day, with all three home games selling out within two and a half hours.

 In March 2021, Ken Rosenthal and Nick Groke reported in The Athletic that, during the 2020 season, the Rockies had made baseball operations personnel work as clubhouse attendants in addition to their front office duties, resulting in work days lasting up to 17 hours.
 Former staffers described doing laundry for players while team personnel asked them for scouting and statistical information.
 The article further described a general atmosphere of dysfunction and unaccountability in Colorado's front office.
 General manager Jeff Bridich resigned the following month.

+On April 10, 2024, during a charter flight on a United Airlines Boeing 757, coach Hensley Meulens posted a video of himself seated in the captain's seat mid-flight.
+The Federal Aviation Administration (FAA) is investigating the incident.